Spatio-Temporal Pricing for Ridesharing Platforms: Abstract

 \section{Abstract}

 Ridesharing platforms match drivers and riders to trips, using dynamic prices to balance supply and demand.
-A challenge is to set prices that are appropriately smooth in space and time, so that drivers will choose to accept their dispatched trips, rather than drive to another area or wait for higher prices or a better trip.
-We work in a complete information, discrete time, multi-period, multi-location model, and introduce the {\em Spatio-Temporal Pricing (STP) mechanism}.
-The mechanism is incentive-aligned, in that it is a subgame-perfect equilibrium for drivers to accept their dispatches.
-The mechanism is also welfare-optimal, envy-free, individually rational, budget balanced and core-selecting from any history onward.
-The proof of incentive alignment makes use of the $M^\natural$ concavity of min-cost flow objectives.
-We also give an impossibility result, that there can be no dominant-strategy mechanism with the same economic properties.
-An empirical analysis conducted in simulation suggests that the STP mechanism can achieve significantly higher social welfare than a myopic pricing mechanism.
+A challenge is to set prices that are appropriately smooth in space and time, so that drivers with the flexibility to decide how to work will nevertheless choose to accept their dispatched trips, rather than drive to another area or wait for higher prices or a better trip.
+In this work, we propose a complete information model that is simple yet rich enough to incorporate spatial imbalance and temporal variations in supply and demand--- conditions that lead to market failures in today's platforms.
+We introduce the {\em Spatio-Temporal Pricing (STP) mechanism}.
+The mechanism is incentive-aligned, in that it is a subgame-perfect equilibrium for drivers to always accept their trip dispatches.
+From any history onward, the equilibrium outcome of the STP mechanism is welfare-optimal, envy-free, individually rational, budget balanced, and core-selecting.
+We also prove the impossibility of achieving the same economic properties in a dominant-strategy equilibrium.
+Simulation results show that the STP mechanism can achieve substantially improved social welfare and earning equity than a myopic mechanism.